 \section{Abstract}

-Road casualties represent an alarming concern for modern societies, especially in poor and developing countries.
-In the last years, several authors developed sophisticated statistical approaches to help local authorities implement new policies and mitigate the problem.
-These models are typically developed taking into account a set of socio-economic or demographic variables, such as population density and traffic volumes.
-However, they usually ignore that the external factors may be suffering from measurement errors, which can severely bias the statistical inference.
-This paper presents a Bayesian hierarchical model to analyse car crashes occurrences at the network lattice level taking into account measurement error in the spatial covariates.
-The suggested methodology is exemplified considering all road collisions in the road network of Leeds (UK) from 2011 to 2019.
-Traffic volumes are approximated at the street segment level using an extensive set of road counts obtained from mobile devices, and the estimates are corrected using a measurement error model.
-Our results show that omitting measurement error considerably worsens the model's fit and attenuates the effects of imprecise covariates.
+Road casualties represent an alarming concern for modern societies.
+During the last years, several authors proposed sophisticated approaches to help authorities implement new policies.
+These models were usually developed considering a set of socioeconomic variables and ignoring the measurement error, which can bias the statistical inference.
+This paper presents a Bayesian model to analyse car crashes occurrences at the network-lattice level, taking into account measurement error in the spatial covariate.
+The suggested methodology is exemplified by considering the collisions in the road network of Leeds (UK) during 2011-2019.
+Traffic volumes are approximated using an extensive set of counts obtained from mobile devices and the estimates are adjusted using a spatial measurement error correction.

 {\bf Keywords:} Bayesian Hierarchical Models, Car Crashes, GPS Traffic Devices, Network Lattice, Measurement Error, Spatial Networks